 For the span of 7 weeks, our team focused on human-centered research practices in order to dive into issue of affordable housing in Pittsburgh.
 Our goal was to identify the breakdowns in the system and ideate potential solutions that could address these problems.

-Findings from our research were presented to Mayor Peduto in April of 2017.
+Research was presented to Mayor Peduto of Pittsburgh in April 2017.

 Housing Choice Voucher Program: Research